 Having created our simple user interface design we now need to save it.
-To achieve this, select File -> Save and then exit via the Interface Builder -> Quit Interface Builder menu option.
+To achieve this, select File -> Save or use the Command+S keyboard shortcut.

-5.5 Building and Running an iOS App in Xcode
+5.5 Building and Running an iOS App in Xcode 4

 Before an app can be run it must first be compiled.
 Once successfully compiled it may be run either within a simulator or on a physical iPhone, iPad or iPod Touch device.
-The process for testing an app on a physical device requires some addition steps to be performed involving developer certificates and provisioning profiles and will be covered in detail in Testing iOS 4
+The process for testing an app on a physical device requires some additional steps to be performed involving developer certificates and provisioning profiles and will be covered in detail in Testing iOS 4 Apps on the iPhone - Developer Certificates and Provisioning Profiles.
+For the purposes of this chapter, however, it is sufficient to run the app in the simulator.

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-Testing iOS 4

-<a href="Apps on the iPhone - Developer Ce

-Within the main Xcode project window make sure that the menu located in the top left hand corner of the window has the Simulator option selected and then click on the Build and Run toolbar button to compile the code and run the app in the simulator.
-The gray status bar at the bottom of the Xcode window will report the progress of the build process together with any problems or errors that cause the build process to fail.
+Within the main Xcode 4 project window make sure that the menu located in the top left hand corner of the window (to the right of the Stop button) has the iPhone Simulator option selected and then click on the Play toolbar button to compile the code and run the app in the simulator.
+The small iTunes style window in the center of the Xcode toolbar will report the progress of the build process together with any problems or errors that cause the build process to fail.
 Once the app is built, the simulator will start and the HelloWorld app will run: